latlan1/latlan1.github.io/_posts/2021-03-10-bayesian-models-for-business-decisions.md

 because the probability of the effect (or the Marginal) needs to integrates to 1 to be a valid probability distribution, which it great as it requires exact inference (typically a hard integration problem).

-- Posterior
+### Posterior
-> The Posterior is probability of finding the cause given effect is what we want to find.
+> The probability of finding the cause given effect is what we want to find.
 It can also be thought of as the probability of finding model parameters that explain some phenomena in the data, x.

-- Likelihood
+### Likelihood
-> The Likelihood is the probability of the effect given the cause or the probability that data, x occurs given model parameters.
+> The probability of the effect given the cause or the probability that data, x occurs given model parameters.

-- Prior
+### Prior
-> This probability specifies probability of the cause or the distribution of model parameters (coefficients).This will characterize the behavior of the likelihood.
+> This specifies probability of the cause or the distribution of model parameters (coefficients).This will characterize the behavior of the likelihood.

 ## Why take the Bayesian Approach?